nodebee/iamcheck/README.md

 IAMCheck can prove implication between policies, i.e. that every request allowed by a policy is always allowed by a second policy.
 You can use this to define properties as a set of simple, easy-to-audit boundary policies and prove that the actual policy implies them.

-A typical use-case is to verify that a policy doesn't allow anonymous access (i.e. access from any account other that a trusted one).
+A typical use-case is to verify that a policy doesn't allow anonymous access (i.e. access from any account other than a trusted one).
 To verify this, we prove that our policy is more restrictive than a policy that allows all access from the trusted account, but none from anywhere else.
 Such a boundary policy might look like this:

 ```
 {